binaryflesh/faucet/README.md

 }
 ```

-The amount of Ocean Tokens and the amount of Ether are determined by the values of the configuration settings `oceanConfig.faucetTokens` and `oceanConfig.faucetEth`, respectively.
+The amount of Ocean Tokens and the amount of Ether are determined by the values of the configuration settings `ocean.server.faucetEth`.

 An example HTTP POST request using `wget`: